datastax/dsbulk-migrator/README.md

         --import-password # password will be prompted

 Migrate live from an existing cluster to an Astra cluster using the embedded DSBulk installation;
-passwords will be prompted interactively:
+passwords will be prompted interactively; extra DSBulk options are passed:

     java -jar target/schema-migrator-<VERSION>-embedded-dsbulk.jar migrate-live \
         --data-dir=/path/to/data/dir \